DasolaOlaopa/NETWORKWALKS-B083A-WK2-PM2-PENETRATION-TESTING-REPORT/README.md

 Finally, **DNSRecon** was used to highlight DNS records.
 The results gave information showing name servers, mail servers, SPF/TXT records, service records and DNS software information.

 ## Network Scanning with Zenmap.
+For the second activity, Zenmap was used to identify network discovery on my local network.
+Requirements for this practice include; identification of my local IP address and subnet, discovering live hosts, identifying their IP and MAC addresses and generating a network topology.

-Firstly, I opened the windows command prompt and typed ipconfig on my windows terminal to identify my local
+Firstly, I opened the windows command prompt and typed ipconfig on my windows terminal to identify my local IP address and LAN subnet.
+I typed the IP address in Zenmap and ran  a **ping scan** to identfy active hosts.
+The sca